WWBP-Domino-Dev/pathway-libraries/PathwayLocal/README-PathwayCloseRequest.md

 2. Call library subroutine PathwayCloseAllocProviders() to calculate utilization values for assigned resources
 3. Call library subroutine PATHwayReqValue() to calculate the funding values based on default rate and utilization of assigned resources

+## Step 4 - Final steps

+1. Call function PathwayCreateWWBPProject() to conditionally create a corresponding document in the WCC Projects database
+2. Create a new supplemental request document for each engagement date
-## Step 4 - Send notification email to requestor
+3. Send email to requestor with button to create a personal calendar entry